 Paul’s mechanical talent allows the farm to do very well with old equipment that he adapts or refurbishes.
 His most interesting and innovative creation is the compost turner he built for their composting operation that supplies the needs of their land.

 Zureal Bernier was born and raised on the home ranch and grew up dividing his time between surfing, skateboarding, school, and working in the fields.
 He went on to earn a degree in agriculture from Cal Poly State University in San Luis Obispo.
 After college, Zureal worked in fruit crops on a Cal Poly farm and later in row crops for a Sonoma County organic vegetable grower.
 Later, he worked for a couple of years farming on his own before joining the family farm.
 Zureal and his wife, Anna, now live with their three children on the home ranch in Geyserville.

 Miguel Campos Madrigal

-Miguel Campos Madrigal is our longest standing employee; he's been with us for for twelve years.
+Miguel Campos Madrigal is our longest standing employee; he's been with us for over 15 years.
 Miguel mostly spends his days in the vineyards that we farm.
 He knows all our practices like the back of his hand and has a natural ability in all things agricultural.
 He also is our connection to a great crew of men who get us through grape harvest every year.